 Building Level Monitoring

-A Facility Monitoring system shall be considered for air change modification and integrated to the Building Automation System via BACnet along with a wired signal to the lab controls for ACH request.
+A Facility Monitoring system shall be considered for air change modification and integrated to the Building Automation System via BACnet along with a hardwired signal to the lab controls for ACH request.

-Gas Detection Systems shall be alarmed through the Central Energy Management System and through the Access Control Security System.
+Gas Detection Systems shall be alarmed through the Central Energy Management System and through the Access Control Security System per the Hazardous Material Gas Detection and Alarm Construction Standard.

 System Level Control